High Performance

 Paralympic Program Events

-- PTWC – Wheelchair users (2 subclasses – PTWC1 & PTWC2)
+- PTWC – Para Triathlon Wheelchair Classes (2 subclasses – PTWC1 & PTWC2)

 For more information on the various competition categories click here.